 An ordinary mortgage buys property.
 A future-advance mortgage buys property with part of the loan and gives you more money later.
-Construction mortgages are a good example: You buy the land with the initial payment, then borrow more money periodically to pay the builder as he gradually completes the house.
+Construction mortgages are a good example: You buy the land with the initial payment and then borrow more money periodically to pay the builder as he gradually completes the house.

 How It Works